 Florida’s medical practitioners have an ethical and legal duty to care for the well-being and health of their patients.
 The complexities of medical diagnosis and myriad of ailments and treatments render medical malpractice an intricate area of law.

-Those who suspect a healthcare provider has caused harm should promptly call an experienced Fort Lauderdale medical malpractice attorney to schedule a consultation to determine if a viable case exists.
-Skilled malpractice injury lawyers can help to pursue compensation if a viable case is determined.
+Those who suspect a healthcare provider has caused harm should promptly call an experienced Fort Lauderdale medical malpractice lawyer to schedule a consultation to determine if a viable case exists.
+Skilled injury attorneys can help to pursue compensation if a viable case is determined.

 Scope of Medical Malpractice

 Medical malpractice in Fort Lauderdale is an improper, unskilled, or negligent treatment performed by a physician, anesthesiologist, dentist, nurse, pharmacist, or other healthcare professional.
 The most frequent causes that lead to medical malpractice lawsuits in Fort Lauderdale include: